 For California residents, the fee for community college attendance is \$46.00 per unit per semester.
-There is a mandatory \$2.00 Student Representation fee, a mandatory \$19.00 Health fee (Fall and Spring) and a mandatory \$16.00 Health fee (Winter and Summer) per semester.
+There is an optional \$2.00 Student Representation fee, a mandatory \$19.00 Health fee (Fall and Spring) and a mandatory \$16.00 Health fee (Winter and Summer) per semester.
 Non-resident fees are listed at the end of this section.
 Additional optional fees include a parking fee of \$20.00; Membership in the Associated Student Organization is \$10.00 (Fall and Spring) and \$5.00 (Winter and Summer).
+Students may be required to pay for instructional and other materials required for some courses.
+Fee amounts vary by course.